Aqiil/pathfinder/README.md

 ## Features
 - Custom Directory Traversal: Traverse any specified directory, with the default being the current directory.
 - Exclude Specific Folders and Files: Users can define folders and files that should be excluded from the traversal.
-- Hide Hidden Files and Folders: An option to exclude hidden files and folders from the output.
+- Hide Hidden Folders: An option to exclude hidden folders from the output.
-- Intuitive Display: Presents the directory structure in an easy-to-read, tree-like format.
+- Visualization: Presents the directory structure in an easy-to-read, tree-like format.

 ## Requirements
 - Python 3.x